-Rental income from investment properties is accounted over time.
+Rental income from investment properties is recognized on a straight-line basis over the term of the lease.

 Investment and dividend income

 Income from investments is accounted at a point in time when the right to receive the income is established.